silksil/NOTES-CHEATSHEET/client/react/navigation.md

  Add a post
 </Link>
 ```
+### Outside the render method

-The route functionality passes `history` to handle with navigation ( `<Link>` is only for within the DOM, instead this is programmetric navigation).
+The router-dom functionality passes `history` to handle with navigation ( `<Link>` is only for within the DOM, instead this is programmetric navigation).
 By default, when you click on a `<Link>` from React Router, it will use history.push to navigate.
 More specifically, the push method allows you to go to a new location.
 For example:

 ```jsx
 onDeleteClick(id) {